samuraininja84/UnityPackages/README.md

     - Includes: Serialized Interfaces & Types and ListToPopUp
       - Serialized Interfaces is a property drawer that allows interfaces and their derived classes to be viewed in the inspector
         - From this video by Git-Amend: https://www.youtube.com/watch?v=xcGPr04Mgm4
+      - Serialized Types is a class with a property drawer that allows the inspector to view derived classes as an enum to decide behavior or quickly switch a script's state.
+        - From this video by Git-Amend: https://www.youtube.com/watch?v=a62D6IiVMTw&t=454s
       - ListToPopUp is an attribute that draws a list as an enum popup, similar to how Extendable Enums works.
   - Audio Manager is my current solution for handling Music and SFX within my games using Scriptable Objects as its base.
   - Canvas Tools is a collection of UI editing tools for stylizing UI objects in Unity.